 The Car Connection Tesla Model 3 Overview

-The Tesla Model 3 is a mid-size sedan from the all-electric automaker and its fourth vehicle following the Model X, Model S, and limited-production Roadster.
+The Tesla Model 3 is a compact sedan from the California-based all-electric automaker.
+It's the fourth vehicle from Tesla, following the Model S, Model X, and a limited-production Roadster that launched the company.

-It's assembled at the automaker's Fremont, California, facility.
-Its batteries are sourced from Tesla's Gigafactory near Reno, Nevada.
+All Model 3s are assembled at the automaker's assembly plant in Fremont, California.
+Its batteries are manufactured at Tesla's Gigafactory near Reno, Nevada.

 The small sedan largely follows the design direction that the Model S set before it.
 The Model 3 features the updated nose from its larger brother, and the automaker's flush-mounted door handles, but at nearly a foot shorter than the Model S, the Model 3 lacks the longer overhangs from the Model S.